Sonoma Garden Park

 All through the growing season, Sonoma Garden Park hosts a Harvest Market in its Straw Bale Barn every Saturday from 9 am to noon, where the garden’s abundant produce — fruits, vegetables, herbs, flowers and eggs from our chickens — is sold.
-For the multitude of public workshops, classes, camps and other events held at Sonoma Garden Park, see our events calendar or visit the Sonoma Garden Park website.
+For the multitude of public workshops, classes, camps and other events held at Sonoma Garden Park, see our events calendar.

 Sonoma Garden Park has changed a great deal over the years.
 Here are some key milestones: